Exploring QCD matter in extreme conditions with Machine Learning: Lattice QCD

 \subsection{Summary}

-This chapter introduces first some computational challenges in lattice field theory, the non-perturbative approach in tackling QCD calculation in understanding extreme nuclear matter properties.
-Then from three different sectors: field configuration generation, lattice data and physics analysis, and sign problem, we summarize some relevant explorations and present the status of using machine-/deep-learning techniques to facilitate the lattice field study.
-Many recent advanced developments are also discussed, including the symmetry embedding into learning algorithm, physics priors incorporation via automatic differentiation to solve inverse problems involved in real-time physics extraction, flow-based field configuration generation and series of novel trials in applying deep neural networks for mitigating the sign problems in lattice simulation.
+The intricate landscape of lattice field theory presents a unique set of computational challenges, notably in the endeavor to undertake non-perturbative QCD calculations pivotal for understanding the properties of extreme nuclear matter.
+This chapter delineates these challenges and encapsulates significant explorations in three paramount sectors: field configuration generation, lattice data and physics analysis, and the sign problems, with an emphasis on the burgeoning role of the machine and deep learning techniques in propelling lattice field studies forward.
+Many recent advanced developments are also discussed in this chapter, such as the symmetry embedding into the learning algorithms, the integration of physics priors through automatic differentiation in tackling inverse problems involved in real-time physics extraction, flow-based quantum field configuration generation, and a series of novel trials in applying deep neural networks for mitigating the sign problems in lattice simulation.